-The seven winning proposals were selected from among hundreds of entries representing more than 50 countries and comprising leading universities, research institutions and technology start-ups.
+The seven winning proposals were selected from hundreds of entries representing nearly 50 countries and comprising leading universities, research institutions and technology start-ups.

 Grantees will be honored at a virtual Ocean Insight Grant Program Awards event, with scheduling and other details to be announced.

 Thank you and CONGRATULATIONS to ALL the participants!

 Submitted by Heike Arnolds